stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 This means they will be under things that the notes go over.

 Hold bodies have draw order 200.
 Taps have draw order 300.
-NewSkin.receptor_draw_order is 100, and NewSkin.explosion_draw_order is 399,
-so newskins can have a conventional draw order for each.
+There is a table named newfield_draw_order with entries for receptors and explosions so newskins can have a conventional draw order for each.

 The judgment and combo and anything else that needs to be at a fixed position in the field should be in a layer file, either in NoteField layers, or